javierguzman/javierguzman/README.md

 # What projects am I working on?

-While I am looking for a job, I am working on [Little Tribe](https://www.littletribe.app) A React Native app aiming to help traditional and non-traditional families find other families with similar interests. iOS release will come in future.
+I have recently launched [Little Tribe](https://www.littletribe.app).
+A React native app aiming to help traditional and non-traditional families find other families with similar interests. iOS release will come in future.

+Also I have just started creating a new project, still to be announced, but the backend will use FastAPI so Python, there we go!

-More about projects on https://www.guzman.dev
+More about projects on my [personal website](https://www.guzman.dev)

 <!--
 **javierguzman/javierguzman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.